Why you should use Go

 The syntax is very minimalistic with only 25 keywords to learn from which you probably need like, what, two-thirds?

-It's so fast to pick up which has also been my experience whenever I have introduced Go to teams where I've worked as a consultant.
-Doesn't really matter if they're completely fresh out of school, work in a different way (I'm looking at you here, data scientist) or have a lot of experience in another language.
+It's incredibly fast to pick up.
+Whenever I have introduced Go to teams where I've worked as a consultant people generally write good Go after a week or two.
+Doesn't really matter if they're completely fresh out of school, work in a different way or have a lot of experience in another language.

 No, it's practical and boring and allows me to focus on what should be the more interesting part of my job, the problem.
 There is no need to argue over which linter style (or which linter) to use, it's decided for you and will be the same for everybody on the team.